paarth-b/benchmarking/README.md

 ```

 ### PDB Structures
-PDB files in `data/pdb/cath-s100/` directory.
-The benchmark can automatically download structures using the PDB downloader utility.
+PDB files must be placed in `data/pdb/cath-s100/` directory.
+The structures can be loaded from the `cath-s100-structures.zip` file, or automatically downloaded using the PDB downloader utility.

 ## Output Files